arunkjose/Resources/Azure App Service.md

 ## Step 4: Connect App Service to GitHub via Deployment Center

 1. In the Azure Portal, go to **App Services**
-2. Select your web app: `my-linux-webapp-123`
+2. Select your web app
 3. In the left-hand menu, scroll down and click **Deployment Center**

 ### Configure GitHub Integration: